Open-EO/openeo.org/documentation/1.0/python/index.md

 ```

 Now that we split it into the correct time range, we have to aggregate the timeseries values into a single image.
-Therefore, we make use of the Python Client function "mean_time", which reduces the time dimension, by taking for every timeseries the mean value.
+Therefore, we make use of the Python Client function `mean_time`, which reduces the time dimension, by taking for every timeseries the mean value.

 ```python
 mean_march = march.mean_time()